eeub03/MLETask/Solution_overview.md

     - More feature rich than the built in unit test suite that python offers.
     - Lots of Plugins allow for further features
         - Example of pytest-xdist allowing for parallelising of tests across cores via one flag `pytest -n auto`
-    - Widely used in the tech world, so most devs are familar with this suite.
+    - Widely adopted across the industry.
     - Doesn't support Behavourial Driven Development as much as other frameworks.
 - Github Actions.
     - CICD Deployment.